duncanparkes/whg-training-resources/docs/programming/introduction_to_command_line/command_line_intro.md

 Many of the programs and tools used in bioinformatics are designed to work only from command-line, so it’s very important to get familiar with how the terminal works.

-Although there are different types of terminals, all of them have an interface (called “shell”) translating the text you type into meaningful commands that the computer can understand.
+Although there are different types of terminals, all of them have an interface (called “**shell**”) translating the text you type into meaningful commands that the computer can understand.

 Today we’ll focus on the most commonly used shell, [BASH](https://www.gnu.org/software/bash/)